amaliaKas/bwqs-R/README.md

 # bwqs-R
-R code for BWQS regression models for associations of chemical exposures and cardiometabolic outcomes.
-This code was used to produce the results in
+R codes for BWQS regression models.
+The codes were used to produce the results of the associations of chemical exposures and cardiometabolic outcomes, using the BWQS Regression modelling technique.